-Spring began with a small avalanche of ducklings.
-Next door in Marin is the Corte Madera Marsh, a remnant of a vast area of marsh, estuary, and mudflats that once formed the margins of San Francisco and San Pablo Bays.
-For the most part, these wetlands now hold houses, Route 101, schools, hospitals, office buildings and shopping centers.
+The spring of 2017 began with a small avalanche of ducklings.
+Nearby in Marin is the Corte Madera Marsh, a remnant of a vast area of marsh, estuary, and mudflats that once formed the margins of San Francisco and San Pablo Bays.
+For the most part, these wetlands now hold houses, Route 101, schools, hospitals, office buildings, and shopping centers.
 But over 1,000 acres have been preserved along the eastern edge of the city of Corte Madera.

 An old railroad bed maintained as a dike to prevent flooding creates a lagoon that is a haven for shorebirds.
 The dike has a wide gravel trail on top, so you walk right into the heart of their world.
 Ducks and geese are regulars, as are egrets, especially in the fall, when pelicans also show up.
 Black-necked stilts wade the edges on their long, jagged legs.
 An oystercatcher flies by occasionally.

-The first family of ducks showed up before Easter and were quickly followed by another, and another.
+The first family of ducks showed up before Easter and was quickly followed by another and another.
 There were at least ten broods as the season progressed.
 The sheer adorableness of this cascade of ducklings was so addicting that I began to walk along the lagoon almost every day.
-As the earlier-born grew to adolescence, a new, tiny bunch would be zipping across the water like bugs, coming to a screeching halt, turning around and zipping back to their mother.
+As the earlier-born grew to adolescence, a new, tiny bunch would be zipping across the water like bugs, coming to a screeching halt, turning around, and zipping back to their mother.
 When not moving at top speed, they were constantly flipping themselves over.
 Practice, I assumed, for their later bottoms-up feeding.

 They preferred the narrow canal that leads off the lagoon, so they were close at hand.
 There was one goose family, but it stayed in the larger pond, and could only be seen clearly with binoculars.
 Later in the season, black-necked stilts suddenly began squawking and dive-bombing me as I passed.
 So I knew that they, too, had babies to protect.
 Sure enough, tiny balls of feathers on minute sticks of legs were investigating the edges of small pools, tucked away from the other bird families.
 Stilt parents are far fiercer than ducks, but they have a harder, chancier job.
 They have fewer babies at once, and their eggs, laid on the gravel on the edge of the water, are precarious.
 The only two stilt families I saw close at hand had one and two chicks.